Suraj151/esp8266-framework/README.md

     threading/                  optional: the cooperative and preemptive lanes
 ```

 The two ends of the spectrum are worth looking at.
-The mock device is header-only stubs, used when no board is selected so the framework still compiles for analysis or off-device tests.
-The Arduino UNO port has no network, storage-beyond-EEPROM, or web server at all — device control, database, serial, storage, filesystem and the instance factory, and nothing more.
+The **posix** port targets the machine you develop on: real BSD sockets, real files, real ICMP for `ping`, and a restart that re-execs the process.
+It is what the test suite runs the whole framework against, so a shell, an ssh channel and the portal can all be driven without a board.
+The **Arduino UNO** port has no network, no storage beyond EEPROM and no web server at all — device control, database, serial, storage, filesystem and the instance factory, and nothing more.

 For threading, ESP32 builds on FreeRTOS primitives while ESP8266 ships bare-metal Xtensa context switching driven by a hardware timer.
 Both satisfy the same interfaces.